 So are the beautiful people we see on screen and in magazines fuelling a boom in plastic surgery?
 The number of breast augmentations performed worldwide, for example, has increased dramatically in the last decade.
 Also on the up are liposuction operations and rhinoplasty.

 You could argue that the wall-to-wall media coverage of celebrities who have had boob jobs is influencing young women, but it’s also possible that the drop in the price of surgery has had an effect.
 The increase in liposuction procedures may be partly down to a global obesity epidemic.

 It does seem likely, however, that the constant barrage of airbrushed photos of young, attractive celebrities in the media makes many people (particularly young women) consider the idea of surgery.

 The situation is not quite as straightforward as it seems at first glance.
-In fact, though the numbers of cosmetic surgery procedures were up by the beginning of the decade, many of them were less invasive options, including botox and laser skin treatments.
+In fact, though the numbers of cosmetic surgery procedures were up by the beginning of the decade, many of them were less invasive options, including Anti-Wrinkle Injections and laser skin treatments.

 Magazines and celebrity-gossip-driven TV shows are rarely slow when it comes to highlighting movie stars and musicians who may have taken surgery a step too far, but the majority of people who decide to have a little work done are as aware of these cases as they are of the other side of the coin.

 It’s even suggested now that we’re influencing ourselves; the American Academy Of Facial, Plastic And Reconstructive Surgery (AAFPRS) recently reported that the trend for “selfies” – self-portraits taken with a digital camera – has led to a rise in requests for procedures.
 People are looking at their own photos on social media and noticing things they’d like to change.